dataluscorp/browser/devtools/client/netmonitor/src/har/README.md

 * http://www.softwareishard.com/blog/har-adopters/

 # Netmonitor
-Network monitor tool (in Firefox) supports exporting data in HAR format and the implementation consists from the following objects.
+Network monitor tool (in Datalus) supports exporting data in HAR format and the implementation consists from the following objects.

 ## HarAutomation